-TRENDING ON VICE: The urban legend that turned out to be true—watch 'Searching for Spitman'
+TRENDING ON VICE: The council estate myth that turned out to be true – watch our film, 'Searching for Spitman'

 In the next second, with a muffled little whomp from Tom's suppressed rifle, it's down.
 Just like that.
 From an is to a was in under a second, flat on its side and outstretched on the lawn.
 I'm taken aback at how quick it was.
 One moment, alive and full of early-evening energy.
 The next: down, extinguished.

 We clamber downstairs and out into the garden to inspect it.
 Tom rolls the creature over.
 It's a small vixen, about three quarters of a metre nose-to-tail.
 A little oil slick of blood pooled under its cheek and its paws limp and curled in resignation.

 "See that?
 Fast, wasn't it?" sparks in Tom.

 "Yes," I reply, still a little stunned.

 "First thing to remember is that I'm shooting downward.
 It makes for a clean shot.
 I shoot for the cranium.
 The object is to destroy the medulla oblongata, the brainstem that cuts their motor, and they hit the ground immediately.
 It doesn't even feel it," he says as he hauls it by the tail away from the food and to a little stony nook near the garden path.
 We climb the stairs back to Tom's post and I ask him about fox numbers in the UK.

 "There's not a definite answer, but they think there's something like 450,000 in total.
 Something like 10 to 20,000 in urban areas.
 I've got nothing against them.
 Some people think I do.
 I wouldn't be the guy that shot the last one.
 No way.
 And if someone says to me they're going extinct, I'd stop shooting them.
 But they're not.
 Particularly not in urban areas."